-Parts 1 and Labor Parts: т • С и• Labor: T C .
-Structure Lifetime Structure Lifetime Manufactured Components 1 Year Manufactured Components 1 Year Purchased Components 1 Year Purchased Components 90 Days Gates and Enclosures 90 Days Gates and Enclosures 90 Days Definitions (excluding carriage side Manufactured compone by PFlow Industries, In e guards). ents are defi c. rriage, and pre-fabricated brac ned as those components man omponents that are used as suj ufactured Warranty ects in mate s to the original purchaser that prial and workmanship under n s 30 days after shipment.
-Exclusions s damaged o or broken in transit or shipping • 2.
-Replacement of wear parts Equipment failures caused by abuse, misuse, exceeding recommended capacities, impact with other objects, negligence, improper installation, unskilled use, unskilled maintenance, inadequate maintenance, or incorrect adjustments.
+Parts Parts: Labor: and Labor Structure Lifetime Structure Lifetime Manufactured Components 1 Vear Manufactured Components 1 Vear Purchased Components 1 Year Purchased Components Supplier Gates and Enclosures 90 Davs Gates and Enclosures 90 Davs Definitions • Structure is defined as o columns car riage and pre-fabricated brac ina Structure is defined as e (excluding carriage side Manufactured components by PFlow Industries, In Purchased components by vendors and covered e guards). ents are defin c. are those co l by the Supp ned as those components man omponents that are used as sup lier's labor warranty. ufactured Warranty PFlow Industries, Inc. expres product will be free from def intended use.
+The warranty p ssly warrants ects in mate period begins to the original purchaser that rial and workmanship under n 60 days after shipment. this ormal, Exclusions This warranty does not apply to: 1.
+Equipment or components damaged or broken in transit or shipping.
+2. Replacement of wear parts.
+3. Equipment failures caused by abuse, misuse, exceeding recommended capacities, impact with other objects, negligence, improper installation, unskilled use, unskilled maintenance, inadequate maintenance, or incorrect adjustments.
 4. Exposure to a corrosive or abrasive environment or exterior elements unless specifically built for that environment.
-5. Equipment that has been repaired, altered or modified in any manner outside of the manufacturing facility, substitution of parts other than factory authorized parts, removal of any parts, or addition of any parts without prior written permission by PFlow Industries, Inc. 6.
-Any losses or damages resulting from loss of data, loss of revenue or profits, loss of products, incidental or consequential damages, delays, or expenses incurred by failure of said part or parts even if advised of the possibility thereof.
-7. Lost time and/or additional trips for missing or damaged components.
-8. Expedited freight charges.
-Obligation repair of defective componer owner's sole remedy. nts that rece is limited to only the replacem ived prior authorization.
-This i s the e agent duri abor charges performed by an ng standard business hours, ex l fees.
-Industries, Inc. is authorized to modify the no person except an officer of P his warranty or to incur on beh on or liability in connection wi alf of
+5. Equipment that has been of the manufacturing facil parts, removal of any part permission by PFlow Indu repaired, alt lity, substitu s, or additio: istries, Inc. ered or modified in any manne tion of parts other than factory n of any parts without prior wi er outside 7 authorized ritten 6.
+Any losses or damages res of products, incidental or by failure of said part or p ulting from consequenti arts even if a loss of data, loss of revenue or al damages, delays, or expense advised of the possibility there profits, loss es incurred of.
+7. Lost time and/or additiona al trips for m issing or damaged component ts.
+8. Expedited freight charges. • Obligation The obligation for PFlow Inde repair of defective componer owner's sole remedy. ustries, Inc. its that recei is limited to only the replacem ved prior authorization.
+This i ient or s the PFlow Industries, Inc. will be PFlow Industries, Inc. service overtime, holiday rates, or an ear normal la e agent durin ny additional bor charges performed by an ng standard business hours, ex fees. authorized cluding This warranty applies to all m Industries, Inc. is authorized PFlow Industries, Inc. any ot Industries, Inc. equipment. nodels and n to modify th her obligatio o person except an officer of P his warranty or to incur on beh on or liability in connection wi Flow alf of th PFlow